MattDSquared/BikeSharingDemand/BikeShareAnalysis.md

 test$weather[test$weather == "heavy weather"] = "light weather"
 ```

+This should be explored further.
+Is this data set applicable to the DC area, since it essentially doesn't include heavy weather data which does occur in the DC area.

 ## What is atemp?

 The atemp variable in the data set is the "feels like" temperature based on weather factors.
 The plot below illustrates this relationship.